Class 5 student dies after being gang-raped and set ablaze

 Raimedhi added that a medical test to confirm whether the minor was raped could not be conducted "due to the severity of the injuries" of the victim.

 It is being suspected that the sexual assault is a case of personal enmity between Hussain and the victim's family, reported TOI.
+The two minors have been booked under Juvenile Justice Act.

 The incident comes just a few days after a 35-year-old woman was gang-raped by eight men in front of her husband in the same district.
 The main culprit offered help to the couple, who were unable to find a transport at night.
 He took them to an isolated place on the pretext of helping them find a shelter, where he and seven other men gang-raped her.